caodonnell/passman.sh/README.md

 Run the script interactively with `./pwd.sh/passman.sh`.
 Alternatively, create a symbolic link (e.g., `ln -s ~/pwd.sh/passman.sh ~/passman `) to access the script.

 Type `r` to read a password(s) [note: `r` is the default behavior].
-The script will ask if there's a relevant service.
+The script will ask if there's a relevant service or usename.
 The default option is to read all passwords, and the output will be `{service} {username} {password}`.
-If you pick a particular service, the username will be printed to the screen and the password will be copied to the clipboard.
+If you pick a particular service or usename, the script will see if there are multiple matches.
+If there are, it will print all of the relevant services and usernames (format: `{service} {username}`); otherwise, the single username will be printed to the screen and its password will be copied to the clipboard.

 Type `w` to write a password.
 The script will ask for the relevant service (gmail, netflix, dropbox, etc.), username, and password.
 Currently, this manager only works with 1 username/password combination per service (e.g., you can't have 3 accounts linked with the service 'gmail').
 To add multiple accounts, customize the service name (e.g., 'gmail-school', 'gmail-personal', etc.).